-151.37 Accessory Dwelling Units
+151.137 Accessory Dwelling Units

-An accessory dwelling unit (ADU) is a smaller, independent residential dwelling unit located on the same lot as a standalone (i.e., detached) single-family home.
-An ADU may be approved to the same lot as an accessory use to a principal single-family dwelling unit, if all of the following conditions are met:

-- A scaled site plan must be submitted which shall show the ADU, the principal single-family dwelling, and compliance with: - 1.
-Required parking, - Required setbacks, as applicable in the base zoning district; in addition all accessory dwelling units must be located in the rear yard only, 10' from any lot lines - Required lot coverage, as applicable in the base zoning district - Acknowledgement that the ADU would not conflict with any restrictive covenants applicable to the property - Acknowledgement that the property is connected to sewer or a certificate from the South Carolina Department of Health and Environmental Control that the septic tank is approved for the number of bedrooms onsite, including the bedrooms in the ADU.
+- An accessory dwelling unit (ADU) is a smaller, independent residential dwelling unit located on the same lot as a stand-alone (i.e., detached) single-family home.
+ADU's are only permitted in the RR, R-1 Acre, and R-25 Districts.
+An ADU may be approved as an accessory use to a principal single-family dwelling unit, if all of the following conditions are met: - a.
+A scaled site plan must be submitted which shall show the ADU, the principal single-family dwelling, and compliance with: - 1.
+Required parking, - 2.
+Required setbacks, as applicable in the base zoning district; in addition all accessory dwelling units must be located in the rear yard only, 10' from any lot lines - 3.
+Acknowledgement that the ADU would not conflict with any restrictive covenants applicable to the property - 4.
+Acknowledgement that the property is connected to sewer or a certificate from the South Carolina Department of Health and Environmental Control that the septic tank is approved for the number of bedrooms onsite, including the bedrooms in the ADU. - c.

-c.
 There shall be a limit of one ADU per lot, subject to meeting all other requirements contained in this section, and the total number of dwelling units, including the ADU, shall not exceed two dwelling units per lot.
-The ADU may be separately metered for electricity, gas, and water.

-d.
-Each ADU shall be limited to 850 square feet of conditioned floor area e.
+The ADU may be separately metered for all utilities. - d.
+Each ADU shall be limited to 800 square feet of conditioned floor area. - e.
 One (1) off street parking space shall be provided for the occupants of the ADU on the subject property, in addition to providing, on the subject property, required off street parking for existing uses on the property.
-The parking space provided for the ADU may be situated in tandem with the required spaces for other uses.
+The parking space provided for the ADU may be situated in tandem with the required spaces for other uses. - g.

-g.
 The following conditions shall be memorialized in a recorded covenant to run with the property.
-Prior to the issuance of a building permit, the owner shall provide a copy of the recorded covenants to the Zoning Department

-- Either the principal structure or the accessory dwelling unit, hereinafter ADU, must be owneroccupied and serve as the owner's primary residence.
+Prior to the issuance of a building permit, the owner shall provide a copy of the recorded covenants to the Zoning Department - 1.
+Either the principal structure or the accessory dwelling unit, hereinafter ADU, must be owner-occupied and serve as the owner's primary residence.
 If neither unit is owner-occupied, the ADU may not be rented separately from the principal dwelling unit.
-No subleases of the ADU are permitted; - If rented for remuneration, the ADU may only be rented for a minimum period of 6 months (no short-term rentals are permitted, unless situated in zoning districts that allow STRs. - Occupancy of an ADU shall be limited to no more than two (2) adults with "adult" defined as any person eighteen years of age or older; - Under no circumstances shall the property be subdivided or converted to a horizontal ownership regime; - Neither the principal dwelling unit nor ADU shall be utilized for a short term rental; unless situated in zoning districts that allow STRs] - The covenants shall accord the City of Westminster, or its assignee, rights to enforcement by any legal and/or equitable means, including the revocation of a certificate of occupancy.
+No subleases of the ADU are permitted;

+- 2. Occupancy of an ADU shall be limited to no more than two (2) adults with "adult" defined as any person eighteen years of age or older; - 3.
+Under no circumstances shall the property be subdivided or converted to a horizontal ownership regime; - 4.
+The ADU may only be used as a short-term rental if all requirements are met and the underlying district allows short-term rentals. - 5.
+The covenants shall accord the City of Westminster, or its assignee, rights to enforcement by any legal and/or equitable means, including the revocation of a certificate of occupancy.